SadashivBirajdar/NyTimesApiExample/README.md

 # NyTimesApiExample
-Sample App using NewYorkTimes Api
+Sample App using NewYorkTimes Api.
 Followed MVP Artchitecture.
 Following libraries used in this project-
 - RxJava